Lemon — Nutrients, Health Benefits, and Shopping Tips

 How to store lemon

-To store lemons, keep them in the refrigerator in a crisper drawer or a mesh bag.
-Refrigeration helps extend their shelf life and keeps them fresh for up to a month.
-Ensure they are dry before storing to prevent mold growth.
+To store lemons, place them in the refrigerator within a crisper drawer or a mesh bag.
+Keeping them chilled can prolong their freshness for about 3-4 weeks.
+Make sure they are completely dry before storage to avoid mold development.

-Avoid storing lemons in sealed plastic bags, as this can trap moisture and lead to mold.
-Do not store lemons near ethylene-producing fruits like apples and bananas, as this can hasten ripening and spoilage.
-Keeping lemons dry and cool ensures their longevity.
+Refrain from using sealed plastic bags for lemons, as this can create moisture buildup and promote mold.
+It's also best to keep lemons away from ethylene-producing fruits such as apples and bananas, as this can accelerate their ripening and spoilage.
+Ensuring lemons are kept dry and cool will help maintain their quality for a longer period.

 ✅ Extra Tip